ldesi/virtualization_technologies_course/5_real_time_virtualization/README.md

 apt-get update && apt-get install -y u-boot-tools sshfs make gcc vim python3-mako device-tree-compiler
 ```

-Ensure to download jailhouse, freertos cell, and the proper linux version for Jailhouse (in this demo, we used Siemens Jailhouse-enabled Linux, v4.19).
+Ensure to download jailhouse, FreeRTOS cell, and the proper Linux version for Jailhouse (in this demo, we used Siemens Jailhouse-enabled Linux, v4.19).
 You need to enable FuseFS.

 ```
 # git clone https://github.com/siemens/freertos-cell